openstream/llm-visibility-monitor/readme.txt

 * Admin interface

 == Upgrade Notice ==

+= 0.4.0 (2025-09-02) =
+This version introduces per-prompt model selection, allowing you to choose different AI models for different types of prompts.
+Existing prompts will automatically use your default model, and you can customize the model for each prompt individually.

 = 0.3.0 =
 This version fixes critical cron scheduling issues and significantly improves performance.
 Cron jobs now run at proper intervals instead of every minute, and logging has been optimized to eliminate duplicate entries.
 The settings page is now much faster due to OpenRouter models caching.